WOAI (AM): Early years

-Over the next few years regulators struggled to keep pace with a rapidly growing number of stations, and WOAI was moved to a variety of frequencies, beginning with 760 kHz in early 1925, followed by 940 and 600 kHz in the fall of 1927, and 1070 kHz in early 1928.
+Over the next few years, regulators struggled to keep pace with a rapidly growing number of stations, and WOAI was moved to a variety of frequencies, beginning with 760 kHz in early 1925. followed by 940 It was also heard on 600 kHz in the fall of 1927, and 1070 kHz in early 1928.
 On November 11, 1928, as part of the implementation of the Federal Radio Commission's General Order 40, WOAI was designated as the primary station assigned to the "clear channel" frequency of 1190 kHz.
 Also during this time period the station was authorized to move its transmitter site and increase its power from 500 to 1,000 watts; then to 2,000 watts, and then 5,000; and finally to 50,000 watts in 1930.
-On March 21, 1941, as part of a major reallocation due to the adoption of the North American Regional Broadcasting Agreement, WOAI was moved to 1200 kHz, and until the 1980s was the only station of significant power licensed to this frequency in North America.
+In 1941, a major reallocation of the radio dial was prompted by the adoption of the North American Regional Broadcasting Agreement (NARBA).
+On March 21, 1941, WOAI moved to 1200 kHz, and until the 1980s was the only station of significant power licensed to this frequency in North America.

+NBC Red Network

+In 1933, the corporate name was changed to Southland Industries, Inc., which would hold the license for more than four decades.
 During the 1930s, WOAI was an NBC Red Network affiliate.
+It carried NBC's schedule of dramas, comedies, news and sports during the "Golden Age of Radio."

 In the 1940s, the station developed a sizable agricultural department and aired frequent farm market reports.
-In 1949, WOAI-TV came on the air as San Antonio's first TV station.
-Because WOAI Radio was an NBC affiliate, Channel 4 was primarily an NBC-TV station, although it also carried some programs from CBS, ABC and Dumont.
+In 1949, WOAI-TV came on the air as San Antonio's first television station.
+Because WOAI radio was an NBC Radio affiliate, Channel 4 primarily aired NBC-TV shows, although it also carried some programs from CBS, ABC and Dumont.
+As network programming moved from radio to television in the 1950s, WOAI 1200 switched to a full service middle of the road (MOR) music format, with frequent newscasts, farm reports and sports.

 In 1956, a Boeing B-29 hit WOAI's transmitter tower, destroying it.
 The plane made a crash landing, killing one passenger.
 No one on the ground was injured.

-In 1933 the corporate name was changed to Southland Industries, Inc., which would hold the license for more than four decades.
-As network programming moved from radio to television in the 1950s, WOAI switched to a full service middle of the road music format, with frequent newscasts, farm reports and sports.
+Change in ownership

 In 1965, WOAI AM-FM-TV were acquired by the Crosley Broadcasting Corporation, originally founded in Ohio by Powel Crosley Jr. Crosley Broadcasting changed its name to Avco in 1968.
-Avco sold WOAI-TV to United Stations which changed the call sign to KMOL-TV.
+Avco kept the radio stations but sold WOAI-TV to United Television, which changed the call sign to KMOL-TV.

-On June 13, 1975, San Antonio businessmen L. Lowry Mays and BJ "Red" McCombs acquired the WOAI radio station from Avco Broadcasting.
-They already owned easy listening FM station KEEZ (now KAJA, acquired in 1972, and switched to a Top 40 format.
+On June 13, 1975, San Antonio businessmen L. Lowry Mays and BJ "Red" McCombs acquired WOAI from Avco Broadcasting.
+They already owned easy listening FM station KEEZ, acquired in 1972, and switched it to a Top 40 format.
 WOAI's "clear channel" signal would become the namesake of their new company, Clear Channel Communications.